AbhayKadamFulcro/hugo_folder/content/post/article-2.md

 +++
-title = "Styling in React: CSS-in-JS vs. CSS Modules" date = "2024-09-03T12:14:18.171Z" draft = false
+title = "React Suspense and Lazy Loading: Improving App Load Times" date = "2024-09-03T12:16:13.740Z" draft = false
 +++

-  Explore different approaches to styling React components, comparing popular CSS-in-JS libraries with CSS Modules for modular and scoped styles.
+  Learn how to use React Suspense and lazy loading to split your application code and improve initial load times for a better user experience.